ADA502-Group5/ADA502-FireGuard/README.md

 # Setup
 ## Pre-requisites
 - **Python**: v.
 3.12 is used for this project.
 URL: https://www.python.org/downloads/.
 Follow the instructions and add install directory to environment variables (PATH).
 - **Docker/ Docker Desktop**: Docker desktop is only necessary on windows or ios systems to host and run docker containers as Docker relies on linux kernel features.
 URL: https://www.docker.com/products/docker-desktop/.
 Follow the instructions to download docker desktop.
 When installing Docker Desktop, both Docker and WSL are installed which is essensial to run docker containers.
+To verify Docker and WSL installations, we use the following commands in cmd:
+  Docker:
+    ```docker --version```
+  WSL:
+    ```wsl --install```

+s